How did Egg Harbor get its name?

 “Doc” Eames remained in the Egg Harbor community for the rest of his life.
 Besides medicine, he farmed and was well known for his large orchards of cherries and apples.
 He was also trained as a chemist and provided prescriptions for his patients.
 He made home visits with his horse and buggy or sleigh in every kind of weather.
 His home on County E has been moved to the Cupola House lot.

 Early residents of the area managed small businesses.
 Harborview Park was the site of a grocery store built in 1910 by Jim and Rose Wilson.
-Tom Carmody's tavern was the site of many dances in the early years.
-The facility became Lena's Sip and Chat but has since been demolished.
-The site is the future home to Cowle's Center.
-Woldt's Hall was also a popular spot for dances and basketball in the 1920's.
+Tom Carmody’s tavern was the site of many dances in the early years.
+The facility became Lena’s Sip and Chat but has since been demolished and is now home to Hatch Distilling Co.
+Woldt’s Hall was also a popular spot for dances and basketball in the 1920’s.

 Two churches were established in the area’s early development.
 St. John the Baptist Catholic Church was founded in 1876.
 The church was located on the corner of Hillside Road and Highway 42.
 Early in the new century some parishioners wanted to build a new church at a different location.
 The controversy ended with the gift of land from Charles and Delia LaRouche in 1901, and the new church was built on Highway 42 and School Road in 1909.
 Calvary United Methodist Church was organized in 1912 as the Egg Harbor Union Society.
 The early stone church was completed in 1924.
 The building is used for special events.
 A larger church was built and dedicated in 1965.
 Both are near the intersection of County E and Highway 42.